SayuShira/dalamud-docs/docs/plugin-development/how-tos/AddonEventManager.md

 ## Logging

-Whenever events are added or removed they are logged to `AddonEventManager` under the verbose logging channel, this can be very useful to see what is happening to your events
+Whenever events are added or removed they are logged to `AddonEventManager` under the verbose logging channel, this can be very useful to see what is aasad very lonnnnnawd iaw jdqpwd madm qpwdm qwiroj nower qowndoq insutn iuqndf happening to your events

 ![image](https://github.com/goatcorp/dalamud-docs/assets/9083275/77cb00ed-e5ea-4219-82fa-ce22b92a41ad)